fabric8io/fabric8-test/README.md

 .sh ./local_run_EE_tests.sh USERNAME PASSWORD https://openshift.io
 ```

-> Note: for macOS users, make sure you installed `nc` with `bew install netcat` prior launching the script.
+> Note: for macOS users, make sure you installed `nc` with `brew install netcat` prior launching the script.

 * Run on prod

 ```
 .sh ./local_run_EE_tests.sh USERNAME PASSWORD https://openshift.io
 ```
-where USERNAME and PASSWORD should be replace by your OSiO credetials.
+where USERNAME and PASSWORD should be replaced by your OSiO credentials.